-Application forms will be issued after 15 December 2014.
+Application forms will be issued after 7 December 2015.

 The qualifying certificate application form is available online to download.
+Please note that any application received online will not be processed before 3 January 2016.

 The practising fees due for the year are set out in the application form.
 Please note that as payment of qualifying certificate fees is a statutory obligation rather than the discharge of a bill for services provided the Society does not furnish invoices in respect of qualifying certificate fees payable notwithstanding any company policy that may require invoices.